bamason2/ttc066-module/docs/notes/Section_7.md

 ### Eigenvector / Eigenvalue (mode) analysis of Linear Systems

 The following is largely a repeat of some material we saw earlier, in [Section 6]({{ site.url }}/ttc066-module/notes/Section_6.html), it is included here as a reminder.
 Note that whilst this is drawn as longitudenal translation, for a driveline translation will be rotational.
-Note $\theta$ is used not $\x$.
+Note $\theta$ is used not $x$.

 #### Derivation of a state-space form